 |Front Camera||10MP, ƒ/1.9, 26mm||10MP, ƒ/2.2, 26mm|

 |Connectivity||Wi-Fi 802.11ax, Bluetooth 5.0||Wi-Fi 802.11ax, Bluetooth 5.0|

 |Dimensions||149.9 x 70.4 x 7.8mm||151 x 71.8 x 7.9mm|

 Minor improvements, significant price hikes

-The Galaxy S10 is still a phenomenal phone, but if you've been keeping up with recent tech news, you've likely caught a glance or two at Samsung's new hotness, the Galaxy Note 10.
+The Galaxy S10 is still a phenomenal phone, but each year we get a new Galaxy Note in the same year as the latest Galaxy S — that means you're going to be comparing to the Galaxy Note 10.
 This is the first year the company has split its Note line into two differently sized models with the Note 10 and Note 10+, and the former perfectly blends a compact, pocketable design with a massive screen and, of course, support for the S Pen that makes the Note a Note in the first place.

 The Galaxy Note 10 has tighter bezels than any other Samsung phone before it, allowing it to nearly match the Galaxy S10 in size.
 It feels like the first Note made specifically for people who like the series' features but don't want a huge phone.
 It's also the first Note with a triple camera array to match the S10, with nearly identical wide, ultrawide, and telephoto sensors.

 But you've probably also seen that the Note 10 isn't without its compromises.
 To achieve that new, smaller design, Samsung had to make a number of sacrifices, including the removal of the 3.5mm headphone jack and microSD slot — we never expected to see this happen on a Galaxy Note device first, but, well, here we are.